krsmith30/100-days-of-code/Kat log.md

 # 100 Days Of Code - Log

+Day 06: April 7, 2018

+**Progress**: Added social links, about me to portfolio.
+Tweaked other small things.

+**Thoughts**: This is going to take forever!
+Happy I'm learning it and it makes more sense the more work I do.

 Day 05: April 6, 2018

 **Progress**: Started work on my personal portfolio for FCC.
 Created nav bar.